tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 ```
 * `platform_fns-> create_timer_fns`: creating `SP_Timer`.
 Allocates timer resources on the underlying platform and initializes its internals, setting 'timer' output variable.
 You can provide a dummy function if you don’t need this.

-* `platform_fns->destroy_timer_fns`: destroy `SP_Timer` and deallocates timer resources on the underlying platform.
+* `platform_fns->destroy_timer_fns`: destroy `SP_Timer` and deallocate timer resources on the underlying platform.
 You can provide a dummy implementation if you don't need this.

-* `platform_fns->destroy_platform`: clean up fields insides `SP_Platform` that were allocated by the plugin. platform itself should not be deleted here.
+* `platform_fns->destroy_platform`: clean up fields inside `SP_Platform` that were allocated by the plugin. platform itself should not be deleted here.

-* `platform_fns->destroy_platform_fns`: clean up fields insides `SP_PlatformFns`.
+* `platform_fns->destroy_platform_fns`: clean up fields inside `SP_PlatformFns`.

 ### **Kernels/Ops**

 Modular TensorFlow provides a set of C APIs as the ABI-stable API for implementing kernels and ops.
 The intention is that existing kernels should be able to be ported to the new APIs with a minimum of reimplementation effort.
 The ops C API can be found in[ tensorflow/c/ops.h](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/c/ops.h) and kernels C API can be found in[ tensorflow/c/kernels.h](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/c/kernels.h).[ tensorflow/c/tf_tensor.h](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/c/tf_tensor.h),[ tensorflow/c/tf_status.h](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/c/tf_status.h).

-Plugin authors need to define `TF_InitKernel` function (include Ops/Kernels registration).
+Plugin authors need to define the `TF_InitKernel` function (include Ops/Kernels registration).
 When the plugin is loaded by TF at runtime, `TF_InitKernel` method will be called and new Ops/Kernels will be registered to Core TensorFlow.

 §  **Ops registration**